bbatsov/projectile/README.md

 * visit project in dired
 * run make in a project with a single key chord
 * check for dirty repositories
+* toggle read-only mode for the entire project

 Here's a glimpse of Projectile in action: